ARMmbed/mbed-os-example-socket-stats/README.md

 }
 ```

 The `main()` function opens a socket on the Ethernet interface and creates a TCP connection to generate some data traffic.
-It also starts a thread to periodically print socket statistics such as `ID`, `State`, `Proto`, `Sent`, `Recv`, `Time` on the serial interface.
+It also starts a thread to periodically print socket statistics, such as `ID`, `State`, `Proto`, `Sent`, `Recv` and `Time` on the serial interface.

 ### Note

 The current example is configured to use the Ethernet interface on supported devices.
-To use the example with a different interface, please follow the [socket example readme](https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md).
+To use the example with a different interface, please follow the [socket example README](https://github.com/ARMmbed/mbed-os-example-sockets/blob/master/README.md).

 ## Building and running